cityssm/website-auditing/checklist.md

 -   [ ] Achieve a passing score (50% or better) in Best Practices.
 -   [ ] Implement any recommendations that would improve the Performance and Best Practices scores.

+### Cut the Junk!

+**Files**

+-   [ ] Avoid subpages for content that could easily be included on the parent page.
+-   [ ] Avoid PDFs and other non-webpage documents for content that could be included on a webpage.

+**Language**

+-   [ ] Ensure that all content can be reasonably understood by a person with a Grade 9 education.
+-   [ ] Ensure all abbreviations are defined.

 ## 🖐 Easy Hands-On Testing

 ### Check for Browser Errors